 Far fewer have critical illness cover and this is unfortunate.

-Research from ICICI Lombard, a private non-life insurance company revealed that individuals ages 26 to 35 represent highest incidence rates for critical illnesses.
+Research from ICICI Lombard, a private non-life insurance company revealed that individuals ages 26 to 35 represent the highest incidence rates for critical illnesses.

 Young people may delay the purchase of critical illness cover because they think they have plenty of time but this study indicates otherwise.
-Critical illness insurance is a complement to life and health insurance cover and should be seriously considered.
+Critical illness insurance is a complement to life and health insurance coverage and should be seriously considered.

 Critical Illness Can Strike at Any Age

 According to ICICI Lombard, young people are increasingly vulnerable to cancer, with the incidence rate doubling within the last three years.
 The study identified the most significant increases with young people working in manufacturing or information technology.

 Aviva reports that claims related to heart attack, diabetes, cancer, and other lifestyle diseases from individuals younger than age 40 increased from 23 to 38 percent between fiscal years 2011-12 and 2012-13.

 This increasing tendency of younger people to experience these illnesses speaks to the importance of critical illness cover.
 Experts say that though the trend is increasing, overall statistics are low and there is no cause for alarm.